 - Date of Death:

 Harry was one of about 90 men who was unable to re-board ‘Aquitania’ when it sailed from Fremantle to Singapore on 16 January 1941.
+Probably because Harry’s family lived in Fremantle, he was able to easily visit them.
+It is possible he was gaoled as many were, unable to leave.
 These men then disembarked at Java.

 Harry survived working in Burma on the Railway and remained in Burma until end of 1943.